Musket: South Asia

 The Portuguese may have introduced muskets to Sri Lanka during their conquest of the coastline and lowlands in 1505, as they regularly used short barrelled matchlocks during combat.
 However, P. E. P. Deraniyagala points out that the Sinhalese term for gun, 'bondikula', matches the Arabic term for gun, 'bunduk'.
 Also, certain technical aspects of the early Sri Lankan matchlock were similar to the matchlocks used in the Middle East, thus forming the generally accepted theory that the musket was not entirely new to the island by the time the Portuguese came.
 In any case, soon native Sri Lankan kingdoms, most notably the Kingdom of Sitawaka and the Kingdom of Kandy, manufactured hundreds of Lankan muskets, with a unique bifurcated stock, longer barrel and smaller calibre, which made it more efficient in directing and using the energy of the gunpowder.
 These were mastered by the Sri Lankan soldiers to the point where, according to the Portuguese chronicler, Queirós, they could "fire at night to put out a match" and "by day at 60 paces would sever a knife with four or five bullets" and "send as many on the same spot in the target."

 Middle East

 Despite initial reluctance, the Safavid Empire of Persia rapidly acquired the art of making and using handguns.
 A Venetian envoy, Vincenzo di Alessandri, in a report presented to the Council of Ten on 24 September 1572, observed:

 They used for arms, swords, lances, arquebuses, which all the soldiers carry and use; their arms are also superior and better tempered than those of any other nation.
 The barrels of the arquebuses are generally six spans long and carry a ball little less than three ounces in weight.
 They use them with such facility that it does not hinder them drawing their bows nor handling their swords, keeping the latter hung at their saddle bows till occasion requires them.
 The arquebus is then put away behind the back so that one weapon does not impede the use of the other.

+Archaeological evidence indicates that muskets continued to be used in peripheral rural areas of the Ottoman Empire well into the early modern period, often outside formal military frameworks.
+A rare Ottoman-period mold for casting lead musket balls, discovered at Horvat Midras in the Judean Shephelah, shows that ammunition was produced locally rather than supplied through centralized channels.
+The mold was found concealed within a temporary rural structure, suggesting that firearms were associated with personal security and everyday self-defense in unstable countryside settings.
+Such finds highlight the persistence of musket technology among non-elite, rural populations in the Ottoman provinces long after its introduction.